Anthrobotics/anthro-docs/docs/progress tracker/hardware progress.md

 # Hardware Progress

+## Intro
+A list of ongoing hardware-related tasks yet to be started, in-progress, and completed.

+Tasks will be tracked in more detail on GitHub.
+This page is updated to reflect the overall states of tasks.

+*Note: This list is by no means, finalized.
+Tasks will be added, removed, and reordered on a rolling basis.*

+**Guide**

+- [ ] Task not started
+- [ ] ***Task in progress***
+- [X] Task complete

+## Task progress

 - [ ] ***Design tendon-driven artificial muscles***
 - [ ] Build and test artificial muscles
 - [X] Identify potential torque motors for use with muscles